 In order for RevenueCat's servers to communicate with Google on your behalf, you need to provide a set of service credentials.
 The process for configuring these credentials is a bit complex, but the added level of control improves security by providing RevenueCat with only the access we need.

-Your Play Developer account needs to be linked to a Google Developer Project.
+Your Google Play Developer account needs to be linked to a Google Cloud Project.

 Next we need to create a service account.
-This is done from the Google API Console.
+This is done from the Google Play Console.

-When you hit create, a JSON file will be downloaded.
 These are the credentials that RevenueCat will need to communicate with Google.
+After filling in the details, select Create and Continue.

 - Pub/Sub Admin (to enable Platform Server Notifications)

 You can skip the optional third step, Grant users access to this service account, by selecting Done.

-In the Google Cloud Console, click on Actions > Manage keys.
+In the Google Cloud Console, select Actions > Manage keys.